zulfadz/the-plain/_posts/2022-05-08-polarization-waves.md

 ## Case 4: Elliptical polarization.

-The circular polarization is a specific case of elliptical polarization.
+The circular polarization is just a specific case of elliptical polarization.
 In general, the amplitudes of the locus tracing the polarization do not have to be the same.
 When the phase terms are out of sync by other values, the resulting polarization will resemble an ellipse.
 For instance, when $$\phi_v - \phi_h =\pi/4$$ and $$ \lvert E_h \rvert = \lvert E_v \rvert =1$$, we get the following polarization:

 <img src="https://github.com/zulfadz/zulfadz.github.io/blob/master/pictures/%20idk0.25..gif?raw=true" width="400"/>